-‘Putin is a fool’: Intercepted calls reveal Russian Army in disarray
+‘Putin Is a Fool’: Intercepted Calls Reveal Russian Army in Disarray

 —

 SOLDIER: I’m quitting immediately.
 When I return I’ll tell you everything.
-It’s total bull(expletive) … I’ll never go back to this (expletive) ever again.
+It’s total bullshit … I’ll never go back to this shit ever again.

-VADIM TO PARTNER: I’m quitting, for (expletive) sake I’ll take a civilian job.
+VADIM TO PARTNER: I’m quitting, for fuck’s sake I’ll take a civilian job.
 And my son won’t join the army, either, 100% … Tell him he’s going to be a doctor.

 —